ElectricGrill

 Best Overall: Ninja Woodfire Pro XL OG850

-The Ninja Woodfire Pro XL OG850 at $369 is the best electric grill for winter grilling in 2026.
+The Ninja Woodfire Pro XL OG850 is the best electric grill for winter grilling in 2026.
 At 1760W it has enough power to heat up quickly and recover from cold meat even at 20F ambient.
 The insulated chamber holds heat better than open-grill designs when wind gusts hit.
 700F max temperature gives you headroom for winter searing when ambient cold drags grill temp down.
 Wood-fired pellet smoke works in winter as long as you use dry pellets stored indoors.

 Serious grillers who want max heat and space without app features